Himalayan Yoga Academy

 The “Shiva Samhita” is an ancient Sanskrit text about yoga and the aspect of Spiritualism.
 The name translates to English as “Shiva’s Compendium.”

 The author of this text is unknown and the date of its writing is disputed.
-The most recent examinations have concluded that it was probably written before 1500 C.E. in around the Himavat Kshetra (Himalayan Belt) and Mahabhaarata Hills.
+The most recent examinations have concluded that it was probably written before 1500 C.E. in the Himavat Kshetra (Himalayan Belt) and Mahabharata Hills.

-Shiva Samhita is an ancient sacred text based on Raj Yoga viewed by the Aadi Yogi or Aadi Natha Shiva.
-Samhita is the applied yogic text of ultimate truth throughout the acts of ethical path motive to unite with supreme power, not only the realization.
-Paramatma (supreme soul) with the state of Samadhi or Yoga viewed verbally the message to the Sages and seers who listened on the state of meditation.
+The Shiva Samhita is an ancient sacred text based on Raj Yoga, as seen by the Aadi Yogi or Aadi Natha Shiva.
+The Samhita serves as the applied yogic text of ultimate truth, guiding the ethical path to unite with the supreme power, not only through realization but also by experiencing the Paramatma (supreme soul) in the state of Samadhi or Yoga.
+The message was verbally conveyed to the Sages and seers who listened during their state of meditation.

 Vedas, and Upanishadas are sources of whole knowledge in all disciplines and discoveries but it gives two central ideas as precious messages to all human beings that are “Satyam vada” and “Dharma chara”.
 These valuable sentences sort of the ultimate truth of Jnana Yoga, Bhakti Yoga, Kriya yoga, and Raja Yoga as well.
 Sanatana rite begins from these versions.
 Satyam Vada expresses to speak truth, to listen the truth and to act the truth.
 The truth is pervasive, ultimate, universal, non-dual, and classical.

-Dharma chara expresses the act of ultimate truth in order to initiate the human ethics and humors (Dharma) and Dharma aims the unification and the realization of the ultimate reality throughout the act of means and practice.
+Dharma chara expresses the act of ultimate truth to initiate human ethics and humor (Dharma) and Dharma aims the unification and the realization of the ultimate reality through the act of means and practice.
 The truth inspires us to achieve the ultimate knowledge from speech, listening, and inner campaign.
 Truth is the expression but not achievement.
 We need the act or karma to achieve this.
-The act for the achievement of ultimate truth is Dharma that is yoga.
+The act for the achievement of ultimate truth is Dharma which is yoga.
 You will be enriched by this novel here at Himalayan Yoga Academy, Nepal.

-The “Shiva Samhita” is written from the point of view of the Hindu god, Shiva, writing to his consort, Parvati, and is one of the oldest surviving texts based on Hatha yoga and Raja Yoga.
+The “Shiva Samhita” is written from the point of view of the Hindu god, Shiva, writing to his consort, Parvati.
+It is one of the oldest surviving texts based on Hatha yoga and Raja Yoga.
 It is regarded as being the most complete set of writings on Yogic novels.

 ASPECTS OF THE PRACTICE OF YOGA IN SAMHITA